mongodb/genny/docs/developing.md

    Note:

+   * As we are using the same seeded PRNG, you should append new tests at the end of the file

    *  The tests are executed in iterations, one for each of the expected outputs.
    For each iteration the `GivenTemplate` is compiled and evaluated with the declared value generators in it.
 Then the actual and expected outputs are compared.

    * In the sample above the template will be evaluated 3 times and the test will run in 3 iterations.

    * Random generators declared in the templates are created only once and reused for all iterations.
 The produced values are incremental.
      When adding a test with random data you may need to run the tests first, validate the results are reasonable and use them as expected values.

    * Use large numbers for number parameters because short numbers get automatically narrowed to `int32` values whereas number value-generators always produce `int64` values.

+   * In cases where you can't know the output and/or want to ensure the generator executes succesfully, you can ignore the results with

+      ```
+      - Name: Now
+        GivenTemplate:
+          date: {^Now: {}}
+        ThenExecuteAndIgnore: true
+      ```

 *  Testing value generators locally